tpoisot/ms_spegen_cooc/discussion.md

 both ecological and structural situations, we show how co-occurrence can be linked with other topological network properties.
-This calls for a better integration of network methodology to the analysis of community structure, so as to evaluate the importance of emerging properties as drivers of the maintenance of species with different specificities.
+This calls for a better integration of network methodology to the analysis of community structure, with the aim of understanding the co-occurrence of species with different specificities.

 Most emergent network properties could be predicted based on connectance alone [@poi14].
 This included, notably, components of the degree distribution